Nigeria's Position Emerges as Report Lists Top 10 African Countries With Highest Workers’ Salary

 Source: Getty Images

-Over the years, the strong demand for specialist talents across a range of industries has improved greatly due to positive economic growth.
-This has led to more competitiveness in salary demand across regions over the years.
+Over the years, the strong demand for specialist talents across various industries has improved greatly due to positive economic growth.
+This has led to more competitive salary demand across regions.

-The Nation report has identifies the top 10 African nations where workers receive the highest incomes.
+A report by The Nation has identified the top 10 African nations where workers receive the highest incomes.

 Morocco

-Morocco has an average pay of $2,031, which puts country at the top of the list.
+Morocco's average pay of $2,031 puts it at the top of the list.
 This is explained by the nation's diverse economy, which includes thriving industries like mining, tourism, and textiles.

 Read also

-Morocco has improved infrastructure and created an investment-friendly climate since obtaining independence in 1956, which has increased wages in important industries.
+Since obtaining independence in 1956, Morocco has improved its infrastructure and created an investment-friendly climate, which has increased wages in important industries.

 South Africa

-South Africa, with an average wage of $2,026 per year, comes in second.
+South Africa comes in second, with an average wage of $2,026 per year.
 The nation's robust mining and manufacturing sectors, as well as its well-established banking sector, are the main drivers of its higher wage rates.

-One of the most industrialized countries on the continent since gaining independence in 1910 is South Africa, which helps explain why incomes there are comparatively high in a variety of industries.
+South Africa has been one of the most industrialized countries on the continent since gaining independence in 1910, which helps explain why incomes there are comparatively high in various industries.

 Tunisia